Counterfeit consumer good: Apparel and accessories

 Goods have been brought into the United States without the logos adorned on them in order to get past customs.
 They are then finished within the country.
 This is due to the increase in seizing of product at borders.
 The counterfeiters are reactive to the increasing crackdown on the illegal business practice.
 Stock-rooms have been replaced with mobile shopping vans that are constantly moving and difficult to track.

 Companies like Entrupy are determined to eradicate fake goods with an iPhone application and a standard small camera attachment which uses algorithms to detect even the most indistinguishable "super-fake".
 Online retailers are also having a difficult time keeping up with monitoring counterfeit items.

 Companies all over the internet are illegal e-boutiques that use platforms like eBay, Instagram and Amazon to sell counterfeit goods.
 Sometimes they own their own websites that have untraceable IP addresses that are often changed.
-Instagram is a difficult platform to trace as sellers on it take WeChat, PayPal and Venmo and typically talk with clients on platforms like WhatsApp.
+Instagram is a difficult platform to trace, as sellers on it use WeChat, PayPal, and Venmo and typically talk with clients on platforms like WhatsApp.
 This all makes the transactions seamless and hard to track since payment is done via third party.
-Listings are also often posted on the story feature, hence they are not permanent.
+Listings are also often posted on the story feature; hence, they are not permanent.
 The problem is getting larger according to Vox and is getting more difficult to monitor.

-Amazon has recently partnered with company Project Zero to work with brands to find counterfeit objects on the site.
+In 2019, Amazon launched a program known as 'Project Zero' to work with brands to find counterfeit objects on the site.
 This technology has given private users and companies the capability to gauge handbags certification.
 Within time, this technology will be widely adaptable to larger platforms.
 Project Zero offers Amazon partners to flag fake listings without Amazon having to step in.
 Since Amazon has over five billion listings, a computerized element is also crucial for keeping up with getting rid of fakes.
-This program scans items based on assets and codes that are provided by Amazon partners and deletes fake items.
+Based on assets and codes provided by Amazon partners, this program scans items and deletes fake ones.